July 1981 Iranian presidential election: Background

 On 28 June 1981 a bomb, planted by a 23-year-old man, named Mohammad Reza Kolahi, exploded, killing Mohammad Beheshti and dozens of other Iranian officials.

-In 1981 Iran experienced two elections.
+In 1981, two elections were held in Iran.
 The first election of 1981 took place on 24 July.
 The reason for the July election was due to the impeachment of the President of Iran, Abolhassan Bani-Sadr (r.
 5 February 1980 – 20 June 1981).

 After the Iranian Revolution in 1979, Bani-Sadr became the first president of Iran on 5 February 1980.
 He also claimed the role of Supreme Commander.
 The Majlis, Iran's parliament, impeached Bani-Sadr.
 Bani-Sadr was impeached due to allegations stating he was attempting to undermine clerical power in Iran.
 Ayatollah Khomeini was at the top of these allegations since he was the Supreme Leader and a marja' (someone of high clerical ranking in Shi'i Islam) in Iran.
-It is important to note that in Iran, the supreme leader has more power than the president, Bani-Sadr was allegedly trying to undermine Iran's top figure, Khomeini.
+In Iran, the supreme leader has more power than the president, Bani-Sadr was allegedly trying to undermine Iran's top figure, Khomeini.
 After Bani-Sadr was found in hiding, he and his followers fled to France or were exiled (this information varies by source).

 Mohammad-Ali Raja’i was Prime Minister in Iran prior to the impeachment of Bani-Sadr.
 After the impeachment of Bani-Sadr, Iran set up the Presidency Council, which was made up of three men: